Mqlvin/Astoria/README.md

 - [ ] Main GUI
 - [ ] Cosmetic System

 ###### *Note: Tick means at a usable standard, or fully developed.
-Some of those may have been started but are not currently in a usable state.*
+Some items from the list may have been started but are not currently in a usable state.*

 ------------